Serialblocks/Serialblocks-app/README.md

 # **Introduction**

-Serialblocks is an open-source project that combines web development with embedded systems
+Serialblocks is an open-source project that combines web development with embedded systems<br />
 Communicate with a real hardware like an Arduino through an interactive web-based interface.

-Built with❤︎by [ahmad ghoniem](https://twitter.com/yoshuawuyts) and [contributors](https://github.com/choojs/choo/graphs/contributors)
+Built with❤︎by [ahmad ghoniem](https://twitter.com/yoshuawuyts) and [contributors](https://github.com/Serialblocks/Serialblocks-app/graphs/contributors)

 # project uses the following stack: